rghoward/projects/Data Analysis Projects/Determining Stock Growth Leading up to Quarterly Earnings/readme.md

-# Determining STock Growth Leading up to Quarterly Earnings
+# Determining Stock Growth Leading up to Quarterly Earnings

 This repository contains 5 main files
 1. initial data creator.ipynb: This file is used to generate the initial data